zandralinux/zandra/README.md

 # Zandra Linux

-Zandra Linux is a Linux distro based on
+[Zandra Linux](http://zandra.xyz) is a minimal Linux distribution forked from [morpheus linux](http://morpheus.2f30.org).
-[Morpheus Linux](http://morpheus.2f30.org).
 It aims to be simple, small, and efficient.
 Zandra will hopefully get to a point where it has a stable release cycle, with security patches of course.

 ## Prerequisites